-- Lead development of a regional Electric Vehicle Planning Study in coordination with public and private market sector partners that identifies infrastructure investments, policies, and strategies to accelerate the transition to EVs in the Madison metro area. - Continue to implement the Congestion Management Process and monitor CMP performance measures. - Continue to support efforts of City of Madison Traffic Engineering, Metro Transit, and other agency partners to implement the Regional Intelligent Transportation System (ITS) Strategic Plan for the Madison Metropolitan Area. - Continue to provide data and other support for the Madison and Sun Prairie Vision Zero initiatives. - Continue staffing support to the Dane County Traffic Safety Commission, including leading preparation of annual traffic safety trends report and participating in TSC emphasis area workgroups.
+- Continue to implement the Regional Comprehensive Safety Action Plan.
+The MPO will continue to partner with local communities to develop a regional safety project implementation application for the anticipated third round of Safe Streets for All (SS4A) funding in 2024. - Continue to implement the Regional Electric Vehicle (EV) Charging Infrastructure Plan, providing coordinating support for public and private market sector partners in implementing policies and strategies from the plan, and monitoring the transition to EVs in the Madison Metro area. - Continue to implement the Congestion Management Process and monitor CMP performance measures. - Continue to support efforts of City of Madison Traffic Engineering, Metro Transit, and other agency partners to implement the Regional Intelligent Transportation System (ITS) Strategic Plan for the Madison Metropolitan Area. - Continue to provide data and other support for the Madison and Sun Prairie Vision Zero initiatives. - Continue staffing support to the Dane County Traffic Safety Commission (TSC), including leading preparation of annual traffic safety trends report and participating in TSC emphasis area workgroups.

-Short-Range Transit & Specialized Transportation Planning (4.75 person-months)
+Short-Range Transit & Specialized Transportation Planning (4.74 person-months)

-- Continue to provide data and other support for the Metro Transit Network Redesign Study Title VI analysis and implementation of newly designed service. - Resume work with Metro Transit and other local planning staff on update to the Transit Development Plan. - Continue assistance to local communities in evaluating transit needs and development of local transit service, including Oregon and Sun Prairie. - Support Metro Transit efforts as needed to identify important transit priority improvements and implement recommendations of the bus stop improvement study. - Provide assistance to agencies in implementing the Coordinated Public Transit Human Services Transportation Plan for Dane County, including hosting of a stakeholder meeting. - Continue to implement the Program Management & Recipient Coordination Plan for the Section 5310 (Enhanced Transportation for Seniors and Persons with Disabilities) Program with MPO selecting projects and Metro administering them.
+- Complete work with Metro Transit and other local planning staff on update to the Transit Development Plan (TDP) following completion of the Transit Network Redesign Study. - Lead project working with Metro Transit staff to hire and oversee consultant in undertaking in February and early March 2024. - Continue to assist Metro Transit in processing and analyzing passenger boarding and alighting, passenger loading, and on-time performance data for use in transit service planning, Title VI compliance, and for performance monitoring. - Continue assistance to local communities in evaluating transit needs and development of local transit service, including Oregon and Sun Prairie. - Support Metro Transit efforts as needed to identify important transit priority improvements and implement recommendations of the bus stop improvement study. - Update the Coordinated Public Transit Human Services Transportation Plan.
+Continue to provide assistance to Metro Transit and Dane County Department of Human Services (DCHS) staff in implementing the 2019-2023 Coordinated Public Transit-Human Services Transportation Plan. - Continue to implement the Program Management & Recipient Coordination Plan for the Section 5310 (Enhanced Transportation for Seniors and Persons with Disabilities) Program with MPO selecting projects and Metro administering them.

-Roadway and Transit Corridor & Special Area Studies (3.75 person-months)
+Roadway and Transit Corridor & Special Area Studies (3.71 person-months)